McMadRedDad/WaterAnalyzer/protocol.md

 6. set_satellite    - save what satellite is used in the client's session
 7. end_session      - free resources occupied by the client.
 Indicates the end of the client's session
 8. import_metafile  - load a metadata file
+9. generate_description  - generate a textual description of an index

 ## Message structure